this article is for subscribers only

 Photo from TimeOut Mexico

-CafĂ© Tacobar is a seriously underrated little neighbourhood haunt with outstanding mixed drinks and some of the best indoor tacos around (you're never going to beat the streetside vendor with no name).
+Café Tacobar is a seriously fun little neighbourhood haunt with outstanding mixed drinks and some of the best indoor tacos around (you're never going to beat the streetside vendors).
 Go straight for cocktails here.
 They know what they're doing.
-My favourite was a Gilda – Spanish red vermouth, drops of Cynar, splash of gin, and a skewer of olive and gouda.
-There's also a devastatingly brut sherry spritz which still haunts my dreams.
+One standout was the Gilda – not the Tiki cocktail, but one more closely resembling the Basque pintxo of the same name.
+Spanish red vermouth, drops of Cynar, splash of gin, and a skewer of jamon, olive and gouda.
+There's also a devastatingly brut sherry spritz which may be the perfect first drink of a night.
 The vibe here is local, friendly, and in-the-know.
 The staff's side of the bar has a guy that looks like a magician.
 The customer's side of the bar has drawers.
 Pull one out, grab the dice from within, and teach your drinking companion how to play Farkle.
 You're in for the long haul.

 Café Tacobar